Varnish vs Shellac (Which One is More Durable?)

 The Formula

-The varnish formula contains synthetic resins, solvents, oils, dries, and additives.
-These compound give varnish a hard and durable finish that protect surfaces from different elements.
+The varnish formula contains synthetic resins, solvents, oils, and protective additives that create a hard and durable finish that protects surfaces.

 Wood Protection